realArcherL/W3C-Reviews/reviews/css-color-adjust-1.md

 > ```

 **Risk:**
-Fingerprinting amplification and environment detection if observable.
+Fingerprinting amplification and environment detection if observable. (this is known)

 ---

 ### Change B — Forced colors applies to `<color>` components of all properties

 * Broader application increases observable differences
-* Expands fingerprinting surface
+* Expands fingerprinting surface. note: I believer this should be called out because every other component becomes exposed to this, and we should be explicity about it

 > ```text
 > /* “When forced colors mode is active… the <color> components of all properties… are force-adjusted…” */